SciML/Catalyst.jl/docs/src/catalyst_applications/dynamical_systems.md

 ds = CoupledODEs(oprob, (alg = Tsit5(),))
 nothing # hide
 ```
 We can now compute the basins of attraction.
-This is done by first designating a grid designate which subspace of phase-space we wish to investigate (here, the corresponding basin of attraction is found for every point on the grid).
-Next, we first create a `AttractorsViaRecurrences` struct and then use that as input to the `basins_of_attraction` function.
+This is done by first creating a grid that designates which subspace of phase-space we wish to investigate (here, the corresponding basin of attraction is found for every point on the grid).
+Next, we create a `AttractorsViaRecurrences` struct, that maps initial conditions to attractors, and then use that as input to the `basins_of_attraction` function.
 ```@example dynamical_systems_basins
 # We provide one grid of values for each species.
 These are then bundled into a tuple.
 x_grid = 0.0:0.01:5.0